lvulliard/VisuMPN/README.md

 ### Aberrations and gene fusions exploration

 Represent co-occurences of variants and genomic aberrations, occurences of aberrations per disease.
 Display summary of genetic events per patient and per disease.
+A network, sketching the co-occurences identified for aberrations, mutations and diseases in the other tabs, is also available.

 ## Changelog